-Yesterday after the storm, I went for a short walk on Father Troy’s Trail to stretch my legs.
-Later that night when I read Karen’s blog, I saw I would have been better off going to Cape Spear, she captured some beautiful shots there.
+Yesterday after the storm I went for a short walk on Father Troy’s Trail to stretch my legs.

-Here’s a few shots typical for this rural part of the trail, unfortunately there wasn’t much light left so close to nightfall:
+Here’s a few shots typical from this rural part of the trail, taken on my evening hike, close to nightfall:

-At Gallows Cove there are several seaside meadows which are fenced off, this time around one of them had an open gate so I walked down the road a little bit:
+At Gallows Cove there are several oceanside meadows which are fenced off, but today one of gates was open so I walked down the path a little bit:

-As you can see by the dark foreground the sun was setting fast so I started my return walk, this is the scene I walked in on when I came out of the forest:
+As you can see, by now the light was fading fast so I started my return walk, this is the scene I walked in on when I came out of the forest:

 Shortly after sunset and almost back at the car, I took one last shot of the sky behind me as vague anti-crepuscular rays appeared to converge over Torbay Point: